 This option also prepares students for professional certifications in fitness and conditioning through professional organizations such as the American College of Sports Medicine (ACSM) and the National Strength and Conditioning Association (NSCA).
-Finally, each student's course work will culminate in one of the following "capstone experience" courses: KIN 415, Exercise Testing and Prescription; KIN 490, Undergraduate Research; or a preapproved internship (KIN 498).
+Finally, each student's course work will culminate in one of the following "capstone experience" courses: KIN 415, Exercise Testing and Prescription; KIN 430, Fitness Program Design and Delivery; or a preapproved internship (KIN 498).
 Students must receive a grade of "C" or higher in all required courses as outlined in the major.

 Hilary Becker, MS

 Milica McDowell, DPT